poissonconsulting/universals/README.md

   - A `term` is a single real or integer `value`.
   - A `par` (short for parameter) is a scalar, vector, matrix or array of terms, ie a numeric atomic object.
-  - An MCMC sample refers to a set of terms.
+  - An MCMC object is a collection of MCMC samples that refer to a set of terms.
   - The samples are arranged in one or more `chains` of the same length (number of `iterations`).
   - The number of `simulations` is the product of the number of